pqrkchqps/diehard-dot-fund-school/six_circles.md

 Retreats are a luxury though, we can't be in those circles all the time.
 We create miniature magical circles in the office with little every day practices, like asking everyone, *how are you feeling today?* and genuinely listening to the answer.

 ![](https://i.imgur.com/zJIG6qo.jpg)
-*The Loomio team on retreat, April 2016*
+*The  team on retreat, April 2016*

-When you're building a decentralised organisation, all the cool technology, all your Slacks and Trellos and Loomios and blockchains and Githubs, they all help, but there is no replacement for the face-to-face work of learning how to care for each other.
+When you're building a decentralised organisation, all the cool technology, all your Slacks and Trellos and s and blockchains and Githubs, they all help, but there is no replacement for the face-to-face work of learning how to care for each other.

 *I've written more about presence and ritual in this previous article: [A Caring Organisation: feelings, magic, and gendered work](https://medium.com/enspiral-tales/a-caring-organisation-5319f81c420f#.7lyj18om1)*.